Is it legal to run a business from an apartment in NYC?

 - Professional Offices

-- Teaching (no more than 4 students at a time)
+- Teaching (no more than four students at a time)

-- Musical Instrument Instruction (no more than 1 student at a time)
+- Musical Instrument Instruction (no more than one student at a time)

 Prohibited Businesses for Home Occupation

 The New York City Zoning Code prohibits certain types of home businesses.
-The following businesses are not allowed to be operated from as a home occupation or home office.
+The following businesses cannot operate from a home occupation or home office in New York.

 - advertising or public relations agencies